philculling/Weather-Dashboard/README.md

 See what that returns, just simple return for now, you can make it do more stuff later.
 Interrogate what is returned, look for where to find the data we need, which is the date, an icon, the temperature and the humidity.
 (You'll need to break this down further, but...)
 Do what we've done many times this week and work out how best to display this data for each of the next 4 or 5 days (4? - check the picture of what it's supposed to end up looking like), e.g. create a div, add text content, append it somewhere.
+See if you can adapt the way the date is displayed using moment.
 Styling, including the search button.

 MY NOTES FINISH HERE